4 Mistakes Tax Professionals Make When Applying TNMM

 in the TNMM application is the selection of the tested party (that is based on

-findings of functional analysis), and you need to ensure that your functional
+findings of functional analysis and actual business activity of the company), and you need to ensure that your functional

 analysis is detailed and takes into account both contractual terms and actual